 Oral SYK Inhibitor for Autoimmune Hemolytic Anemia:

-- Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that result in the destruction of the body's own red blood cells.
+- Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that result in the destruction (hemolysis) of the body's own red blood cells (RBC).

 - AIHA affects approximately 40,000 adult patients in the US and can be a severe, debilitating anemia.
+In AIHA, symptoms can include fatigue, pale color, rapid heartbeat, and shortness of breath.
+In severe cases fever, chest pain, fainting, or heart failure may occur.
+Mild splenomegaly (enlargement of the spleen) is typical.
 To date, there are no approved therapies for AIHA, despite the tremendous medical need that exists for these patients.

 - Rigel's fostamatinib disodium hexahydrate (fostamatinib) is an oral spleen tyrosine kinase (SYK) inhibitor.
 Pre-clinical research with fostamatinib in AIHA showed that inhibiting SYK may ameliorate red blood cell destruction.